 Take note, in terms of study material, the ACSM CPT course doesn’t have as much as offered by other certification organizations.
 And unlike the others, their textbook only comes in a hardcopy, there is no eBook.
-You will have to make sure you are well prepared when you do undertake the exam as the first-time pass rate is just over 50%.
+You will have to ensure you are well prepared when you undertake the exam as the first-time pass rate is just over 50%.

-That said, there are a number of webinars and workshops that you can use to help prepare yourself for the exams or you can use the Prep U system which is a great aid as well.
+That said, there are several webinars and workshops that you can use to help prepare yourself for the exams or the Prep U system, which is also a great aid.

 ACE’s CPT certification is certainly in demand in the industry.
 That because since they were established in 1985, ACE has proved to be one of the fitness certification industry leaders.

 CPT certification from ACE has three-packages at various price points.
 Of course, the top package, called Pro Advantage includes all the coursework, extra study materials, practice tests and more.

 All of these incorporate the ACE’s integrated fitness training model, the basis of all of the certifications CPT training.
 From an exam point of view, first time ACE students have a 65% pass rate when it comes to the certification exam.

 Check out my full review on the ACE CPT here.

 This performance-based certification from the NCSA has been around for over 40 years and it was one of the first to receive recognition from the National Collegiate Athletic Association.

 Without a doubt, this is a well-recognized and popular certification.
 Two different packages exist while members of the NCSA also pay less to complete this certification.